 More about the history of St Stephen’s Church Sparsholt with Lainston can be found on The Downs Benefice website together with details of services, notices of events and much more.

 The church has an enthusiastic band of ringers and a fine ring of six bells.
 Visitors are welcome to join the bell ringers or to listen.
 To find out more visit the Sparsholt Bells website.

 In the 1850s, long before education was compulsory, the Church of England set up the forerunner of the present school.

-A parish councillor is also a school governor and attends governor meetings reporting back to the parish council.
 To find out more about the shool visit the website at

 War Memorials attract considerable public interest and ours, being one of the more unusual Cross type of Memorial and being made of timber is in a small group of about 200 in England.
 It commemorates those in the Services who died fighting during both the First and Second World Wars.

 The Memorial was re-pointed and the lettering re-engraved and painted for the Remembrance Service of 2014, this made the Memorial far more legible.
 Over the years a considerable amount of research has been undertaken on individuals mentioned on the Memorial and we are happy to share this appropriately.

 In 2015 Historic England added the War Memorial to the List of Buildings of Special Architectural or Historic Interest.

 For further information please contact Richard Summerfield.

 Housed in the historic Well House the Post Office is possibly the smallest in the British Isles.
 The shop, which has been owned and run by the village since January 2009, offers a wide array of products and services.
 An important community resource every purchase is key to its ongoing success.